-In this report, we show the performance of your posts across multiple social networks, and what campaigns your competitors are running.
+In this report, we show the performance of your postings across multiple social networks, and what campaigns your competitors are running.

 This Campaigns feature gives a side-by-side comparison of posts’ tags to understand which one performs better.